 Actions you can take if you are offshore:

-- Enroll in a course with a new education provider.
+- Enrol in a course with a new education provider.
 Just because your current education provider refused your re-application doesn’t mean a new school won’t accept you.
 Just be sure that you choose a course that is in the same field as your first application.
-Example: Don’t enroll in a fitness course if you have previously applied for business courses.
+Example: Don’t enrol in a fitness course if you have previously applied for business courses.
 If you need help finding new courses, contact us and we will put you in touch with a certified education agent that can help.

 - Get a professionally written GTE Statement.
 After you have your first Australian Student Visa refused, you now have a higher chance of refusal the second time.
 Don’t waste your time and money by writing your own GTE Statement.
 Get in touch with us for a 100% guaranteed Australian Student Visa.

-- Enroll in a short education course in your own country.
+- Enrol in a short education course in your own country.
 This will show the Australian Immigration Office that you will not give up on your dream because you had your Australian Student Visa refused.
 Typically, once you display a high interest in studying in a specific field, your Australian Student Visa will be granted.